-Actually, there are three kinds of stress: eustress, neustress, and distress.
-Eustress is good stress and arises in any situation or circumstance that a person finds motivating or inspiring.
-Falling in love might be an example of eustress; meeting a movie star or professional athlete may also be a type of eustress.
-Usually, situations that are classified as eustress are enjoyable and for this reason are not considered to be a threat.
-Neustress describes sensory stimuli that have no consequential effect; it is considered neither good nor bad.
+Eustress: Good stress; any stressor that motivates an individual toward an optimal level of performance or health neither good nor bad.
 News of an earthquake in a remote corner of the world might fall into this category.
 The third type of stress, distress, is considered bad and often is abbreviated simply as stress.
 There are two kinds of distress: acute stress, or that which surfaces, is quite intense, and disappears quickly; and chronic stress, or that which may not appear quite so intense, yet seems to linger for prolonged periods of time (e.g., hours, days, weeks, or months).
 An example of acute stress is the following.
 You are casually driving down the highway, the wind from the open sunroof is blowing through your hair, and you feel pretty good about life.
 With a quick glance in your rearview mirror you see flashing blue lights.
 Yikes!
 So you slow down and pull over.
 The police car pulls up behind you.
 Your heart is racing, your voice becomes scratchy, and your palms are sweating as you try to retrieve license and registration from your wallet while rolling your window down at the same time.
 When the officer asks you why you were speeding you can barely speak; your voice is three octaves higher than usual.
 After the officer runs a check on your car and license, he only gives you a warning for speeding.
 Whew!
 He gets back in his car and leaves.
 You give him time to get out of sight, start your engine, and signal to get back onto the highway.
 Within minutes your heart is calm, your palms dry, and you start singing to the song on the radio.
 The threat is over.
 The intensity of the acute stress may seem cataclysmic, but it is very short-lived.